 Every summer term we send out a questionnaire to parents and carers.
-We look carefully at the results and it feeds into our School Development Plan.
-There is a separate questionnaire for pupils which they complete in school.
+We look carefully at the results which feed into the following year's School Development Plan.
+There is a separate questionnaire for pupils, which they complete in school.
+At times, there may be other questionnaires we invite you to complete.